sidpatel13/phase_0_unit_1/week_3/1_code_combat/readme.md

 ###3.
 Answer the following:
 When you are finished with all of the levels, answer the following questions.
 You may want to look at some resources on JavaScript before answering.
   - What is `this` referring to?
 Think programming-wise rather than in the terms of the game.

+‘this’ is an object in this case.
+It is referring to Tharin, the warrior we control and manipulate to create certain actions.
+So, Tharin is our object.

   - What does the `()` do in JavaScript?

+	() contains an optional list of parameters that will be available for use in the function's body.
+	Each parameter is a local variable that is available for use in the body of the function.
+	Ex. age
+	function(age) {'List your age here:' age };
+  	Now when you type function(22) the output is:
+  	List your age here: 22

   - What is the point of the semicolons?

+	The semicolons are important because once the code is parsed, it helps the computer understand where one statement ends and another begins.

 ## Reflect
 In the reflection section of your 'my_solution.js` file, reflect on your learning.
 Use the [reflection guidelines](../reflection_guidelines.md).. ***NOTE: Reflections are mandatory!***